-A person recovering from a heart attack or interventional procedure such as angioplasty can improve cardiovascular function and overall sense of wellness through cardiac rehabilitation.
-Rehabilitation may also be recommended when an individual has a history of heart disease or is considered “at risk.”
+A person recovering from a heart attack, certain heart or valve surgery, or interventional procedure such as angioplasty can improve cardiovascular function and overall sense of wellness through cardiac rehabilitation.